Wills Month: How Edna Brown Planted the First Acorn

 A family shaped by service

 The story of Edna Brown begins long before her own birth.
 Her grandfather, Charles Augustus Clarke, left Salisbury, England, in 1868 and had made Tauranga his home by 1872.
-A respected civic leader, he was Mayor from 1893 to 1898, setting an early example of community-minded service.
-Edna’s father, also Charles, followed the same path of public contribution, spending 37 years teaching in Rotorua while championing local sport and culture.
+A respected leader, setting an early example of community-minded service.
+Edna’s father, also named Charles, followed the same path of public contribution, spending 37 years teaching in Rotorua while championing local sport and culture.

 Growing up Clarke